pachyderm/pachyderm/doc/development/custom_pipelines.md

 Analysis code in Pachyderm can be written using any languages or libraries you want.
 At the end of the day, all the dependencies and code will be built into a container so it can run anywhere.
 We've got demonstrative [examples on GitHub](https://github.com/pachyderm/pachyderm/tree/master/examples) using bash, Python, TensorFlow, and OpenCV and we're constantly adding more.

-As we touch on briefly in the :doc: [beginner tutorial](../getting_started/beginner_tutorial), your code itself only needs to read and write data from the local file system.
+As we touch on briefly in the [beginner tutorial](../getting_started/beginner_tutorial), your code itself only needs to read and write data from the local file system.

 For reading, Pachyderm will automatically mount each input data repo as `/pfs/<repo_name>`.
 Your analysis code doesn't have to deal with distributed processing as Pachyderm will automatically shard the input data across parallel containers.
 For example, if you've got four containers running your Python code, `/pfs/<repo_name>` in each container will only have 1/4 of the data.
 You have a lot of control over how that input data is split across containers.
 Check out our guide on :doc: `parallelization` to see the details of that.